Everyone has a blog nowadays, so I decided to start one as well. Hope you like it <3

 As you can see, the materials used in our candles are 100% natural.
 We also have one customer who reacts heavily on chemical perfume and chemical scents of all kinds.
 She mentioned the candles are okay for her (Lyds to be exact).
 But, even though we’d like to say “hey, no prob, our candles are totally non-allergic”, we can’t do that.
 In the end, it really depends on what kind of scent would actually trigger your allergy.
 So, I’d be cautious and order only ONE to test it.
 Try it carefully.
 And even if that one works for, you be careful with the next anyway.

-Your health is important so if you react to any of the candles let us know and we’ll try to include a warning for the scent.
+Your health is important.
+If you react to any of the candles, please let us know and we’ll try to include a warning for the scent.
 Which hopefully won’t happen.
 But better be safe than sorry.

 And now moving onto care tips and safety recommendations.